michael-spengler/distributed-ledger-technology-hands-on-lecture/blockchain-and-defi-basics/blockchain-basics.md

 Assuming propaganda is the intentional concealment of valuable perspectives or even the intentional distribution of fake news, decentralized news platforms - following the Hegel principle of **Thesis, Antithesis, Synthesis** with community based governance - leave little to no possibility of propaganda.

 ### No Fake Democracy
-As [direct democracy](https://democracy.earth/) becomes more and more simple to implement and maintain due to decentralization in general, it will be increasingly difficult to become and stay a dictator.
+As [direct democracies](https://democracy.earth/) become more and more simple to implement and maintain due to decentralization in general, it will be increasingly difficult to become and stay a dictator.

 ## How did this Become Reality?